 Using FreeSync with compatible NVIDIA cards will have varying results depending on your particular unit of the monitor, your GPU, and your GPU drivers.

-Just like with most gaming monitors based on Samsung’s VA panels, FreeSync brightness flickering may occur when your FPS rate drops below 48FPS and triggers LFC, or when your FPS rate fluctuates a lot.
+Just like with most gaming monitors based on Samsung’s VA panels, FreeSync brightness flickering may occur when your FPS drops below 48FPS and triggers LFC, or when your frame rate fluctuates a lot.

 This is more of a driver issue than it’s the monitor’s fault, but some units are simply more prone to this issue.

 Moving on, the OSD menu of the AOC CQ27G2 display is pretty straightforward with all the standard image adjustment tools, as well as some additional useful features available.

 Navigation through the menu, however, is not as good as there are four hotkeys and a power button, but no joystick.